-A parliamentary report of 1777 recorded parish workhouses in operation at Wokingham Town (for up to 50 inmates), Shinfield (42), Wargrave (50), and Woodley and Sanford (50).
+In the same year, workhouses were in operation at Shinfield (for up to 42 inmates), Wargrave (50), and Woodley and Sandford (50).

 Wokingham Poor Law Union was formed on 1st August 1835.
 Its operation was overseen by an elected Board of Guardians, 20 in number, representing its 16 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):